 As reported on the Nasdaq National Market, the closing sale price per share of Huntington common stock on January 26, 2004 was \$23.10.
 As reported on the Nasdaq National Market, the closing sale price per share of Unizan common stock on January 26, 2004 was \$22.95.
 Based on the Huntington closing sale price per share and the exchange ratio, the implied per share value of Unizan common stock was \$26.39 as of that date.
-The closing sale price per share of Huntington common stock on the Nasdaq National Market on [\], 2004, the last practicable trading day before the date of this document, was \$[\].
-The closing sale price per share of Unizan common stock was \$26.39 as of that date.
-The closing sale price per share of Unizan common stock on the Nasdaq National Market on [\], 2004, the last practicable trading day before the date of this document, was \$[\].
-The closing sale price per share value of Unizan common stock was \$[\] as of that date based on the Huntington closing sale price per share on that date and the exchange ratio.
-The implied value of one share of Unizan common stock as of these dates was calculated by multiplying Huntington's closing sale price per share by 1.1424, the exchange ratio.
+The closing sale price per share of Huntington common stock on the Nasdaq National Market on April 7, 2004, the last practicable trading day before the date of this document, was \$21.83.
+The closing sale price per share of Unizan common stock on the Nasdaq National Market on April 7, 2004, the last practicable trading day before the date of this document, was \$24.77.
+The implied per share value of Unizan common stock was \$24.94 as of that date based on the Huntington closing sale price per share of Huntington stock as of these dates was calculated by multiplying Huntington's closing sale price per share by 1.1424, the exchange ratio.
 Because the stock price of both companies will fluctuate, you should obtain current market quotations for the shares.